Custler/main.evs.dev/README.md

 ./dinfo.sh <addres or filename w/o extention in ton-keys folder>
 ```
 without parameters the script will show state of validator's DePool.
+You can give other depool address as script parametr in form as adrress (0:xxx) and as filename in `$HOME/ton-keys/` folder without .addr extention